 This contract guarantees an annual payment for the rest of your life.
 You can't change your mind once you've bought one, so choose carefully.

 Never just accept your pension company's deal.

-More than half of annuity buyers stick with their provider's deal.
-However, you have a legal right to go elsewhere, and you can gain thousands a year by finding a better deal.
+Many annuity buyers stick with their provider's deal.
+Yet you have a legal right to go elsewhere, and you can gain thousands each year by finding a better deal.
 There are several different types to choose from - see the free printable Annuities Guide for full info.

 Get what you're entitled to